indeox/infiniscroll/README.md

 ```
 |
-| 35px buffer
+| 35px
 |
 [ d: 10px ] <-- 43px
 [ e: 15px ]
 [ f: 20px ] <-- 73px
 |
 |
-| 40px buffer
+| 40px
 |
 ```

 If a new item is added to the top of the list, we assume a height of 10px.

-Normally, we would now adjust the buffer to 45px and the user's scroll position by 10px, to 53px:
+Normally, we would now adjust the spacing to 45px and the user's scroll position by 10px, to 53px:

 ```
 |
-| 45px buffer
+| 45px
 |
 |
 [ d: 10px ] <-- 53px